 Towards maintaining an open defecation-free and clean environment and managing solid and liquid wastes efficiently

 Ensuring Sustainability of Sanitation Services

-As a longstanding partner to the Government of India, UNICEF extends technical support at the national level and to 16 state governments in developing district-wide ODF+ plans and implementation models, that incorporate behaviour change messaging for generating demand for waste management systems.
+As a longstanding partner to the Government of India, UNICEF extends technical support at the national level and to 16 state governments in planning through developing district-wide ODF Plus plans and supports with implementation models that incorporate behaviour change messaging for generating demand for waste management systems.
 UNICEF strives to ensure that the piloted rollout models adopt a strong equity dimension to prioritize the most vulnerable communities and are risk-informed, especially in disaster-prone districts.
 UNICEF supports monitoring systems to help gather real-time data that informs the Government’s policymaking on sanitation.

 As part of our support for safely managed sanitation in urban areas, UNICEF works with the central, state and city Government to support capacity building and social and behaviour change communication efforts.
 This includes developing the national frameworks for capacity building and behaviour change communication for garbage-free cities and supporting its rollout in priority states.

 UNICEF is looking forward to working with individuals, agencies and corporates for collaborative work on its sanitation programme.
 We are committed to supporting the world to realize Sustainable Development Goal – 6 by 2030.